 One of my favourite getaways just 3 hours from home, Milan is a city that I am particularly fond of and that has started to reveal itself to me over the last ten years or so.
-I have become so familiar with Milan because I often go to the Italian economic capital to support my favourite football team, thanks to my dad, who shared the red and black passion with me.
+I have become so familiar with Milan because I often go to the Italian economic capital to support my favourite football team, thanks to my dad, who shared the red and black fever with me.

 Travelling and discovering new places in order to go to a football match, personally I sign up right away!
 As a result, during my visits, I discovered another face of Milan, a city that is, in fact, highly disparaged.
 Indeed, opinions are never really unanimous.
 Either you love it or you are indifferent to it, knowing that extraordinary cities such as Florence, Venice or Rome, with their timeless and unique heritage, are less than 2 hours away from Milan.